johnston9/la-donut/README.md

 ### Testing Stripe Two-step authentication

-The testing method for Two-step authentication was used and it proved successfully.
+The testing method for Two-step authentication was used and it proved successfully.<br>
+The card number for this is 4000 0000 0000 3220.

 <p align="center"><strong>First Fail was Selected then Complet</strong></p>